UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Mesh.rst

          Changing the material of a mesh used by many objects can be slow.
 This function should be not called every frames

+   .. method:: copy()

+      Return a duplicated mesh.

+      :return: a duplicated mesh of the current used.
+      :rtype: :class:`KX_Mesh`.